-Hans Monderman (1945 – 2008), a Dutch traffic engineer, turned urban transportation planning upside down with the idea of “Shared Space”.
-Although it strikes people as shocking, Monderman’s concept is disarmingly simpl e: remove traffic lights, signs, crosswalks, lane markers and even curbs so that pedestrians, motorists and cyclists are allowed to negotiate their way through streets by gesturing and reacting to one another.
+A traffic engineer in the Netherlands, Hans Monderman (1945 – 2008) turned urban transportation planning upside down with the groundbreaking concept of “Shared Space.”
+His idea is disarmingly simple: remove traffic lights, signs, crosswalks, lane markers and even curbs so that pedestrians, motorists, and cyclists must negotiate their way through streets by interacting with, and reacting to, one another.

-City and village streets become safer, Monderman showed, only when the road is stripped of traffic controls so that drivers begin to take their cues from looking at people instead of signs.
-The results of Shared Space are just the opposite of what many people would expect: the traffic moves slower and major accidents decline drastically.
+Monderman’s work demonstrated that city and village streets become safer when they are stripped of traffic controls so that drivers must take cues from observing people rather than signs.
+Though it sounds chaotic, the results of Shared Space have shown to be just the opposite: traffic moves slower and the rate of major accidents declines drastically.

 “It’s a moving away from regulated, legislated traffic toward space which, by the way it’s designed and configured, makes it clear what sort of behavior is anticipated,” said Ben Hamilton-Baillie, an English urban designer who coined the phrase Shared Space after trying out Monderman’s controversial ideas in his hometown of Bristol.
-Hamilton-Baillie now promotes Shared Space projects in Germany, Belgium and Denmark as part of a European Union project.
+Hamilton-Baillie now promotes Shared Space projects in Germany, Belgium, and Denmark as part of an ongoing project of the European Union.

-In 1982, Monderman was appointed as road safety investigator in the town of Oudehaske at a time when budget cuts had derailed plans for traffic calming measures, even though there had been several recent traffic fatalities.
-To save money yet keep the streets safe Monderman hit on the idea of removing signs and street furniture to create a flat even surface where travelers of all modes had to negotiate rights-of-way among themselves.
-Exceeding even his own expectations, Monderman found that the plan cut vehicle speeds by forty percent.
-The absence of all traffic controls increased drivers’ awareness and thus forced them to slow down.
+In 1982, Monderman was appointed road safety investigator in the town of Oudehaske at a time when budget cuts had derailed plans for traffic calming measures, even though there had been several recent traffic fatalities.
+To save money while still keeping the streets safe, Monderman approached the idea of removing signs and street furniture in order to create a flat, even surface where travelers of all modes had to negotiate rights-of-way amongst themselves.
+The plan exceeded even his own expectations, cutting vehicle speeds by forty percent.
+The absence of all traffic controls increased driver awareness, forcing them to slow down.

-Between then and his death in 2008, Monderman developed more than 100 Shared Space plans in towns of the northern Dutch provinces of Friesland, Groningen and Drenthe.
+Throughout his life, Monderman developed more than 100 Shared Space plans in towns of the northern Dutch provinces of Friesland, Groningen, and Drenthe.
 Some began to see his work as the next generation of traffic calming, which also was invented in the Netherlands in the late 1960s by frustrated neighbors in the city of Delft who wanted to slow traffic on residential streets.

 Although Monderman has been championed as a traffic engineer who revolutionized the profession by designing streets not just for motorists but for pedestrian and cyclists, he always remained a car-lover who relished tooling around the backroads of Holland in his green Saab.